Corporations -- mining and energy companies -- drill the wells and dig the mines.

 That’s why we are talking to the mining industry directly through the Initiative for Responsible Mining Assurance, a multi-sector effort which includes civil society and industry members, and to oil and natural gas companies through the STRONGER process.

 Ultimately, all the work that Earthworks does to engage corporations and consumers is aimed at improving the way that extraction happens on the ground.

-Earthworks initiatives to change corporations
+Earthworks participates in these and other initiatives to change corporations